pbougie/mac-dev-env/source/apache.html.md

 ### Compile and Install

 There are some broken references when attempting to compile using the Command Line Tools.
 This symbolic link temporarily fixes the problem.
-You can delete it once you are done.
+You can delete `/Applications/Xcode` once you are done.

 	mkdir -p /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin
 	ln -s /usr/bin/cc /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin/cc

 Configure, compile and install into `/usr/local/apache-VERSION`.

-	./configure --prefix=/usr/local/apache-2.4.2
+	./configure --prefix=/usr/local/apache-VERSION
 	make
 	make install